-The Berlin Wall was a symbol of the Cold War that divided Germany and highlighted the stark contrast between East and West.
-Erected on August 13, 1961, it stood for almost three decades until its fall on November 9, 1989.
+The Berlin Wall split Germany at the peak of the Cold War to reveal the major differences between East and West.
+The Berlin Wall operated from August 13, 1961 until it toppled on November 9, 1989.

 Reasons for Construction